 YOUR IDEAS + OUR EXPERTISE = VALIDATED, INVESTABLE SOCIAL ENTERPRISE

-The goal of SAIL is to empower nonprofit organizations and purpose-driven businesses to be more effective and efficient, and help them develop sustainable business models based on earned revenue.
+SAIL is designed to empower nonprofit organizations and purpose-driven businesses to become more effective and efficient, and help them develop sustainable business models based on earned revenue.
 SAIL provides a rich curriculum with content, tools, workshops, and lectures that help social entrepreneurs build and test their idea.
 Mission Edge empowers SAIL participants to assess opportunities, build a business model, test and validate ideas, launch, and pitch revenue-generating products and services.

 Congratulations to Wesley House Student Residence for winning the 2019 SAIL Final Pitch Event!